mateoRc/flutter_my_park/README.md

 For social login, ensure Supabase has the Google and/or Facebook providers enabled and that the redirect URLs include `http://localhost:8080/` (or your deployed domain).

+### Host accounts

+During email/password registration you can toggle "Register as a host".
+This writes `is_host=true` into the user’s Supabase metadata.
+After confirmation/login hosts are labelled on the home screen and can later be given access to spot management flows.
+Existing accounts can also be promoted by updating `auth.users.user_metadata` directly in Supabase.

 ### Google quick checklist

 1. **Google Cloud Console > APIs & Services > Credentials > OAuth client (Web)**